Rupert Murdoch's Fox abandons Time Warner takeover bid

 Both Fox and Time Warner are set to report their quarterly earnings on Wednesday and will face questions from investors and analysts about their future strategies.

 The combined companies would have created a media powerhouse with two major studios, cable networks, sports programming and pay-TV channel HBO.
-A tie-up would have added more muscle to negotiate against media distribution companies that have been going through their own mergers like Comcast's deal to buy Time Warner Cable and AT&T's proposal to takeover DirecTV.
+A tie-up would have added more muscle to negotiate against media distribution companies that have been going through their own mergers like Comcast's (CMCSA.O) deal to buy Time Warner Cable TWC.N and AT&T's (T.N) proposal to takeover DirecTV DTV.O.

 The move to walk away is an uncharacteristic one for Murdoch, the 83-year-old media mogul known for his deal-making prowess.